 6) Cloud meets HR and Marketing:

 Yes!
 Cloud computing is making its presence felt within the human resources and marketing list as well!
-As major firms and enterprises are witnessing a higher use of big data application via cloud, they will also begin to check the ROI that is possible when human resources and marketing utilize cloud for their respective department.
-Before cloud computing could get around, every department of a firm had to always pass through the IT section, but with cloud data it has changed the management as well as current and outdated procedures.
+As major firms and enterprises are witnessing a higher use of big data application via the cloud, they will also begin to check the ROI that is possible when human resources and marketing utilize the cloud for their respective department.
+Before cloud computing could get around, every department of a firm had to always pass through the IT section, but with cloud data, it has changed the management as well as current and outdated procedures.

 According to Richard Protheroe who has authored The Future of Cloud Computing: Billion Market By 2018, top-line growth, employee bonding through collaboration and supply chain are the three prime areas which cloud computing would impact within the next three years.

 As the cloud automation is bound to become faster, human interaction and intervention within firms are going to become less frequent, which will enable IT to devote more time on strategic planning endeavors.